Office: 414 Kent Hall

 Office: 401 Kent Hall

-Meng Yuan-Yuan Lecturer in Chinese
+Meng, Yuan-Yuan Senior Lecturer in Chinese

 Yuan-Yuan Meng has been teaching Mandarin Chinese at Columbia University since 1993.
 She has taught classes from elementary to advanced levels, including Readings in Modern Chinese, Media Chinese, and a winter Business Chinese workshop for Columbia's Center for International Business Education and Research.
 Her academic interests encompass a range of topics in Chinese syntax, lexicology, and language pedagogy.
 She is a co-author of "David and Helen in China," an intermediate Chinese text.
 Her most recent work is a dictionary project tailored for advanced Chinese learners.
 She is also a certified tester of the Chinese Oral Proficiency Interview with the American Council on the Teaching of Foreign Languages.